YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/September 2024/05.09.2024 - Day 28/README.md

-Key points of day 28:
+## Day 28: Key Takeaways

+1. **Creating a Pomodoro Timer GUI**
-1 - Creating a Pomodoro GUI
+   - Worked on building a Pomodoro timer with a graphical user interface using Tkinter.

+2. **Canvas Widget in Tkinter**
-2 - Canvas Widget, allows me to lay a thing one above the other. in my case to place the image on the GUI background.
+   - The Canvas widget allows layering elements one above the other, such as placing an image as the background of the GUI.